 - Ivy Queen (b.
 1972), Puerto Rican-American Latin Grammy nominated composer and singer

-- Paul A. Queen, American Democrat politician, Alternate Delegate to Democratic National Convention from New Jersey, 1912
+- Paul A. Queen, American Democratic Party politician, Alternate Delegate to Democratic National Convention from New Jersey, 1912

 - Nolan Queen, American politician, Mayor of Weatherford, Texas, 1920-24

 - Kenneth E. Queen, American Republican politician, Member of West Virginia State House of Delegates from Upshur County, 1965-68

 - John W. Queen, American politician, Member of New Jersey State House of Assembly from Hudson County, 1896

 - J. Richard Queen, American Democratic Party politician, Delegate to Democratic National Convention from North Carolina, 1952 (alternate), 1956